Activities Involving Potentially Hazardous Biological Agents

 - Institutional Biosafety Committee (IBC)

-- The committee established by the president or delegate in accordance with federal regulations to review University activities involving potentially hazardous biological agents or recombinant DNA. email@example.com
+- The committee established by the president or delegate in accordance with federal regulations to review University activities involving recombinant or synthetic nucleic acid molecules and potentially hazardous biological agents or. email@example.com

 - Institutional Review Board (IRB)